The Express: The Ernie Davis Story: Plot

-Ernie Davis is a young African American growing up in Pennsylvania with his uncle Will Davis Jr. in the late 1940s.
-Davis lives with his extended family, including his grandfather, Willie 'Pops' Davis, who guides and educates him.
-Davis' mother, Marie Davis eventually returns to their residence to inform the family that she has remarried and can now afford to raise Ernie at her own home in Elmira, New York.
-Upon relocating to Elmira, Davis enrolls in a Small Fry Football League and excels on the field as a running back.
+Ernie Davis is a young African American growing up in Pennsylvania with his maternal half-uncle Will Davis Jr. in the late 1940s.
+Davis lives with his extended family, including his maternal grandfather, Willie 'Pops' Davis, who guides and educates him.
+Davis' mother, Marie Davis returns to their residence to inform the family that she has remarried and can now afford to raise Ernie at her home in Elmira, New York.
+Upon relocating to Elmira, Davis enrolls in a Small Fry Football League and excels as a running back.

 Several years later, Syracuse University football head coach Ben Schwartzwalder searches for a running back to address the absence of Jim Brown, the graduating player completing his All-American senior season.
-Schwartzwalder is impressed with Davis after viewing footage of him playing for Elmira Free Academy and took his team to a state championship.
-Schwartzwalder convinces Brown to accompany him on a recruiting visit to see Davis and his family in hopes of luring him to commit to Syracuse.
-After their visit, Davis decides to enroll at Syracuse and spurns the recruiting efforts of other colleges.
+He is impressed with Davis after viewing footage of him playing for Elmira Free Academy and taking his team to a state championship.
+Schwartzwalder convinces Brown to accompany him on a recruiting visit to see Davis and his family in hopes of luring him to commit to Syracuse, which he does.

-At the start of the 1959 college football season, Davis immediately excels playing for the varsity team, to lead Syracuse to victories over several college football teams.
-After Syracuse defeats UCLA to conclude the regular season undefeated, the team decides by choice to play the 2nd ranked Texas Longhorns in the Cotton Bowl Classic.
-Before the game, university officials receive letters threatening attacks to Davis if he plays, but both Schwartzwalder and Davis defy the threats.
-During the game on January 1, 1960, Davis boldly attempts to lead his team to victory but is hampered by an injured leg and biased officiating.
+At the start of the 1959 college football season, Davis excels playing for the varsity team, to lead Syracuse to victories over several teams.
+After Syracuse defeats UCLA to conclude the regular season undefeated, the team decides to play the 2nd ranked Texas Longhorns in the Cotton Bowl Classic.
+Before the game, university officials receive letters threatening attacks to Davis if he plays, but Schwartzwalder and Davis defy the threats.
+During the game on January 1, 1960, Davis attempts to lead his team to victory but is hampered by an injured leg and biased officiating.
 Towards the end of the game, Davis scores a crucial touchdown to preserve a Syracuse lead.
-The matchup concludes with a victory for Syracuse, and its first national championship.
-After the game, a banquet is held for the two teams, but when Davis is not allowed to attend, the rest of the Syracuse team leaves with him in a show of solidarity.
+The matchup concludes with a victory for Syracuse and its first national championship.
+After the game, a banquet is held for the two teams, but when Davis and some of his teammates are not allowed to attend, the rest of the Syracuse team leaves with them in a show of solidarity.